cweems/serviceworkers/PITCHME.md

 ---
 ## Disclaimers
 * Requires SSL.
-* You can't count on storage being persisted.
+* You can't really count on storage size or storage being persisted.
 * Things can get confusing really fast if you're not intentional about your caching strategy.
 ---
 # [Demo](https://offline-news-service-worker.herokuapp.com/)